 You have done the good deed of helping your acquaintances network, and given yourself the exit you wanted.
 A win-win!

-If the person you're speaking with reveals that she knows several people at the gathering, you don't have to feel badly about exercising the option of politely excusing yourself and moving on.
+If the person you're speaking with reveals that she knows several people at the gathering, you don't have to feel badly about exercising the option of politely excusing yourself, and moving on.
 Leave with a comment about what you enjoyed in the conversation.
-"Jane, I enjoyed meeting you and hearing about your new project."
+"Jane, I enjoyed meeting you and hearing about your new project.
+Thank you."

 And if you're speaking with someone who is attending for the purpose of networking, you might thank him for stopping to speak with you and encourage him (and yourself) to continue meeting other people.
 This actually gives you a common goal and something to follow up on later in the evening or, if you exchanged contact information, on another day.

-If you're really having trouble getting away, it's always possible to get a word in edgewise, thank your acquaintance, and say, "It's been great speaking with you, Lily, and let's talk more later on.
+If you're really having trouble getting away, it's always possible to get a word in edgewise, thank your acquaintance after she finishes a sentence, and say, "It's been great speaking with you, Lily, and maybe we can talk more later on."
+Extending your hand to shake hers flows easily into, "Would you please excuse me?
 I see someone I need to connect with."

 You always run into someone you know when you least expect it.
 Unfortunately, it isn't always a good time for a lengthy chat.